threepointone/rakt/README.md

 ---
 - `module` must be a string literal
 - when using `module`, `path` must be a string literal
+- *might* overfetch data for some edge cases

 todo -